“We live mortgage-free on our island of tiny homes”

 Outdoor living space

-Inside, the renovated boat port is the perfect hangout spot, home to two hammocks, armchairs, a couch, cooler, fairy lights and even giant Jenga.
+Inside, the renovated boat port is the perfect hangout spot, home to two hammocks, armchairs, a couch, a cooler, fairy lights and even a giant Jenga.

 Fruits of their labour

-As well as the incredible tiny residences, the island is bountiful with natural resources.
-There's an array of tasty fruit trees, including mango, avocado, lychee, fig, mulberry and banana trees, and even pineapple plants.
+As well as the tiny homes, the island is bountiful with natural resources.
+There's an array of tasty fruit trees, including mango, avocado, lychee, fig, mulberry and banana trees and even pineapple plants.
+Unfortunately, Hurricanes Helene and Milton in 2024 damaged some of the trees, which are expected to take years to recover.

-The couple is trying hard to make the island as self-sufficient as possible, and they've even installed an aeroponics tower to grow fresh fruit and vegetables.
+Despite challenging weather events, the couple is trying hard to make the island as self-sufficient as possible and they've even installed an aeroponics tower to grow fresh fruit and vegetables.
 Ingeniously, the system will save 90% more water than traditional cultivation methods.

 Opening up the island